-- (12) Floor area ratio: There is no maximum floor area ratio. - (13) Landscaped area: For lots fronting on Main Street or East Main Street, a minimum of 10% of the lot shall be landscaped with trees, shrubs, or grass, in locations approved by the Planning Board that enhance the streetscape or provide a landscaped interior courtyard, and are found to be consistent with the intent of the CMS District.
+- (10) Lot depth: Minimum lot depth is 75 feet, except that on any lot in which the area behind a building is voluntarily dedicated to the City and accepted by the City Council for as-public parking, there shall be no minimum depth requirement. - (11) Floor area ratio: There is no maximum floor area ratio. - (12) Landscaped area: For lots fronting on Main Street, a A minimum of 10% of the lot shall be landscaped with trees, shrubs, or grass in locations approved by the Planning Board that enhance the streetscape, or provide a landscaped interior rear yard or courtyard, and are found to be consistent with the intent of the CMS District.
 This requirement shall be reduced to 5% if the landscaped area is accessible to the public.
-For lots not fronting on Main Street or East Main Street, a minimum of 15% of the lot shall be landscaped with trees and shrubs.
-These requirements may be waived for lots of 5,000 square feet or less. - (14) Lots that front on Main Street or East Main Street.
+For lots not fronting on Main Street, a minimum of 15% of the lot shall be landscaped with trees and shrubs.
+These requirements may be waived for lots of 5,000 square feet or less. - (13) Lots that front on Main Street Dimensional standards.

 Min.
 Max.

 Lot Area - -

-(a) Lot Width 227
+(a) Lot Width un

 (b) Lot Depth 75' -

-F.A.R. -
+F.A.R. - -

 (c) Front Setback 0' 10'

 (d) Side Setback 0'

 (e) Rear Setback 25' -

-(f) Landscaped Area 10% -
+(f) Landscaped Area 10%

 Frontage Occupancy, detached building 80%

 Frontage Occupancy, buildings w/shared side wall 100% -

 (g) Pedestrian Clearway 8' -

+FRONTAGE TYPES

 Allowed

 Storefront yes

 Forecourt yes

 Stoop no

 Porch no

 Lightwell no